Emma Watson, Like Us, Cringes At Photos Of Her Fancy Outfits From Back In The Day

-There's a unique horror that sets in when you stumble upon photos of your first school disco (or other fancy-dress occasion).
+There's a unique horror that sets in when you stumble upon photos of your first school dance (or other fancy-dress occasion).
 Odds are, your sense of what was elegant and mature has changed a lot since those days.
 And while earnestness with which we approached dressing up is very sweet, we can't help but cringe at those early #OOTDs.
-Turns out, it happens to the best of us: When confronted with a picture of her very first red carpet on Ellen, for the premiere of the original Harry Potter film back in 2011, even Emma Watson couldn't help but break into nervous giggles.
+Turns out, it happens to the best of us: When confronted with a picture of her very first red carpet on Ellen, for the premiere of Harry Potter and the Sorcerer's Stone back in 2011, even Emma Watson couldn't help but break into nervous giggles.

 Advertisement

-"This was special," Watson told Ellen DeGeneres of the grey, capped-sleeve maxi dress she wore to the Harry Potter screening, accessorised with a purple feathered scarf and golden clutch.
-"This was my first-ever movie premiere, and my mum and I planned this for weeks.
+"This was special," Watson told Ellen DeGeneres of the grey, capped-sleeve maxi dress she wore to the Harry Potter screening, accessorized with a purple feathered scarf and golden clutch.
+"This was my first-ever movie premiere, and my mom and I planned this for weeks.
 It doesn't look like it, but there's a lot of thought that went into it."

 Watch Watson's adorably awkward stroll down memory lane, below.